apache/spark/docs/sql-ref-syntax-ddl-declare-variable.md

     If `data_type` is specified `default_expr` must be castable to the variable type.
     If `data_type` is not specified you must specify a default and its type will become the type of the variable.
-    If no default expression is given, the variable is initialized with `NULKL`.
+    If no default expression is given, the variable is initialized with `NULL`.

 ### Examples